georgiaewhitney/star-wars-sandbox/README.md

 This is a sandbox project for playing around with the Star Wars API (SWAPI).
 It allows you to generate a random character from the Star Wars universe and display some information about them.

+The SWAPI is not fully-fledged, so it's a very bare bones operation at the moment.

 ## Getting started

 To get started, simply click the "Generate Character" button on the page.
 This will fetch a random character from the SWAPI and display their name and birth year.